biubiubiupia/S3NSYN/docs/README.md

 # S3NSYN: Habit and Goal Tracking App

 ## Project Overview
 S3NSYN is an intuitive habit-tracking app designed to help users cultivate meaningful routines and achieve personal milestones.
 With S3NSYN, users can set goals, track daily habits, and monitor their progress over time.
-This full-stack application was built entirely by me, from concept to deployment, and serves as a capstone project for the BrainStation Software Engineering bootcamp.
+This full-stack application was built independently, from concept to deployment, and serves as a capstone project for the BrainStation Software Engineering bootcamp.

 The project demonstrates proficiency in modern development tools and methodologies, with a React front-end, a Node.js and Express back-end, and a PostgreSQL database hosted on Render.
 The app prioritizes user experience, offering responsive design, seamless state management, and robust API integration.